7 of the Most Inventive Cart Abandonment Popup Examples We’ve Seen

 Given that not all e-commerce brands are as big as Kate Spade, you might consider offering free shipping only for expensive purchases.

-If you’re a Drip user and add the SiteData condition to your onsite campaigns, you can detect a customer’s basket value and trigger a free shipping popup for visitors with over a certain amount of basket value.
+If you’re a Sleeknote user and add the SiteData condition to your campaigns, you can detect a customer’s basket value and trigger a free shipping popup for visitors with over a certain amount of basket value.

 Here’s how such a campaign might look like: